ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 For those wondering LandscapeLastMark is increased each time you open flatten/ramp (doesn't need to be placed).

-Thanks to Quirquie for the bug report (and persistance).
+Thanks to Quirquie for the bug report (and persistence).

+**Known Bugs**
+Mars Nouveau won't count if you remove a Construction site and place the new one in the exact same position (thanks Dark Master).